 Storytime.
 A project for AIGA Nebraska, intended to bring the classroom experience to professional graphic designers (giving multiple people the same design constraints and asking them to explain their process).
 I developed the event concept and hosted two Storytime nights: Rudolph the Red-Nosed Reindeer and Home Alone.

 At each event, 8–10 speakers with distinct creative skills reinterpret the year’s story.
-The presentations follow the PechaKucha format, divided between 10 story slides and 10 to recap the process of solving the problem. .
+The presentations follow the PechaKucha format, divided between 10 story slides and 10 slides to recap the process of solving the problem. .
 Watch the presentations.

 Problem-solving workshops for kids and families.
 Two separate workshops developed for Nebraska organizations — incorporating LEGO, comics, writing, music and drawing exercises.